Theranostics 2017; 7(7):2033-2045. doi:10.7150/thno.19824

 Parkin ubiquitinates p21 in vivo and in vitro in an E3 ligase-substrate dependent manner

 Parkin is involved in ubiquitination through their E3 ligase activity and p21 could be degraded by ubiquitin proteasome system.
 So, we questioned whether parkin is involved with the degradation of p21 in an ubiquitin proteasome system in the regulation of parkin-induced neurogenesis.
 We overexpressed Flag-tagged p21 and Myc-tagged parkin in HEK-293 cells and conducted immunoprecipitation studies to see whether parkin interacts with p21, thus degrades p21.
 We showed that parkin directly binds with p21 in the exogeneous HEK293 system (Fig. 4A left panel).
 We also confirmed the interaction of p21 and parkin in primary neural stem cell cultures using coimmunoprecipitation experiments with parkin antibody (Fig. 4A right panel).
 In the docking model, we showed that parkin binds with p21 at several sites including Leu187-Asn190, His279-Tyr285, Asn295-His302 and Tyr312-Cys323 (Supplementary Fig. 3).
 These data indicate that parkin interacts with p21.
 To determine the functional significance of the interaction of p21 and parkin, we analyzed p21 levels in the presence of increasing amounts of parkin in HEK-293 cells.
 There was a dose-dependent decrease in steady-state levels of p21 as parkin levels increased (Fig. 4B upper panel).
 Furthermore, cycloheximide chase experiments indicated an accelerated decrease in steady-state levels of p21 when parkin was coexpressed with p21 in protein levels but not in RNA level (Fig. 4B lower panel).
 From this experiment, we expected that parkin influences on the p21 protein levels.
 Moreover, p21 is normally degraded by the ubiquitin proteasome system, and disruption of this pathway leads to increased p21 expression.
 We therefore set out to identify the parkin E3 ligase that ubiquitinates p21.
 To determine whether parkin directly ubiquitinates p21, we coexpressed p21 with hemagglutinin (HA)-ubiquitin and WT parkin and conducted ubiquitin affinity pull-down experiments.
 Overexpression of WT parkin resulted in an increase in ubiquitinated high-molecular-weight p21 bands (Fig. 4C left).
 We then conducted in vitro ubiquitination reactions, and found that p21 is directly ubiquitinated by parkin in the presence of the E1 ligase ubiquitin-activating enzyme E1 (UBE-1) and the E2 ligase ubiquitin-conjugating enzyme H7 (UBCHa5) (Fig. 4C right).
 We also determined the endogeneous ubiquitination in PARK2 KO derived neural stem cells.
-After the treatment of proteasome inhibitor MG132 (10 μM), we showed that ubiquitination was dramatically increased in PARK2 KO derived neural stem cells than that of Non-tg mice derived neural stem cells (Fig.4D).
+After the treatment of proteasome inhibitor MG132 (10 μM), we showed that ubiquitination was dramatically decreased in PARK2 KO derived neural stem cells than that of Non-tg mice derived neural stem cells (Fig.4D).

 Correlation coefficients (R) and p-values between parkin and SNAP25 or BDNF.